Movatterモバイル変換

 Legacy

-MkLinux is the first official attempt by Apple to support afree and open-source software project.[2]
-The work done with theMach 3.0 kernel in MkLinux is said to have been extremely helpful in the initial porting of NeXTSTEP to the Macintosh hardware platform, which would later become macOS.[3]
+MkLinux represented Apple's first official attempt to support afree and open-source software project.[5]
+The work done with theMach 3.0 kernel in MkLinux assisted the initial porting of NeXTSTEP to the Macintosh hardware platform, which evolved into macOS.[3]

 — Apple, Inc., Kernel Programming Guide: Mach API Reference[3]